reevesrs24/MalWorkz/README.md

 This technique merely uses a list of common PE section names and renames the section with a name from that list.
 Common section names are `.ndata`, `.bss`, `edata`, `00cfg`, etc.

 ### PE Signing
-Digitally signing the PE with a self signed certificate was also incorporated into the engine dince some malware classifiers use a digital signture as a feature.
+Digitally signing the PE with a self signed certificate was also incorporated into the engine since some malware classifiers use a digital signature as a feature.
 A certifcate is supplied `mycert.pfx` and is used in conjuction with the Windows tool `SignTool`.

 ## How to Use
 MalWorkz allows for the user to customize 8 different parameters to facilitate the generating of an adversarial PE.